MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-flexe-provider.md

 [!include [banner](includes/banner.md)]

-This topic provides information about how to set up the Flexe provider in Dynamics 365 Intelligent Order Management.
+This article provides information about how to set up the Flexe provider in Dynamics 365 Intelligent Order Management.

 Flexe is warehousing and fulfillment service that provides simple integrations, performance insights, and scalability.
 The Flexe provider enables Intelligent Order Management to access and process purchase orders from Flexe.